python-discord/code-jam-5/only_otters/README.md

 Is equivalent to
 $ { map:strip, map:upper }
 ```

+You can find out more details in `scrapetools/hquery.py`.

 ### New pipes & higher-order pipes

 To easily extend the library of pipes available to use, we have implemented decorators `HierarchicalXPathQuery.pipe` and `HierarchicalXPathQuery.high_pipe` which allow you to easily register your own functions as pipe elements.
 They will be summonable under their associated nickname in a query you pass to the object that registered them.